sporeprotocol/spore-contract/README.md

 This repo contains the [Spore RFC](./RFC.md), protocol types [schema definition](./lib/types/schemas/spore.mol) and [implementation](./contracts/) of Spore Type contract written in Rust.

-##  Quick Start

-Spore developers are supposed to use [Spore SDK](https://github.com/sporeprotocol/spore-sdk) instead of this project directly.
-But if you want to test/extend the contract or deploy on a local chain, you can follow the [Development](#⚙️-development) part.

 ## ⚙️ Development
 To start developing this contract, you'll need: